 The legendary drummer died at the age of 74 on July 29, 2014, leaving behind a wealth of great music and performances.
 He’s remembered as one of the greatest soul-jazz drummers of all time.

-Legendary R&B/funk/jazz band Earth, Wind & Fire were at the peak of their popularity and success when they released their ninth album All ‘N All in late November of 1977.
+Legendary R&B/funk/jazz band Earth, Wind & Fire were at the peak of their popularity and success when they released their eighth studio album All ‘N All in late November of 1977.
 They were probably the biggest African-American band in the world at the time, boasting legions of fans of all races and nationalities across the globe.
 However, the mega-talented outfit didn’t rest on their laurels and broke new sonic ground with this amazing collection.
 It’s a highly creative work but still very accessible to a wide audience.

-The album is chock full of musical gems and is extremely cohesive; all the songs complement one another, with one song flowing seamlessly to the next.
+The album is chock-full of musical gems and is extremely cohesive; all the songs complement one another, with one song flowing seamlessly to the next.
 The lead single, “Serpentine Fire,” is a rhythmic masterpiece—fusing funk, African, gospel, soul and Latin in one explosive package.
 The track has a really unique percussion-laden groove; and it boasts a monstrous bass line and a super-tight horn arrangement.
 Also, the dynamic intro sounds like the band is bursting out of a volcano.
 In short, this is massive RHINOCEROS FUNK.
 The song was a big hit, spending seven weeks atop the U.S. Billboard R&B singles chart and peaking at #13 on the Billboard Hot 100.

 The other big hit from the collection is the majestic, uplifting “Fantasy.”
 The song is superbly arranged and orchestrated, and Philip Bailey delivers a sterling lead vocal performance.
 It charted at #12 on the U.S. Billboard R&B singles chart and at #32 on the Billboard Hot 100.
 It’s one of Earth, Wind & Fire’s best-known tracks and still gets a lot of play on the radio.